 - Make sure that any cracks in window and door frames are sealed up.
 Your best defense against stink bugs is an airtight house.

-- Check the areas around the house where utilities enter the building.
-In some cases there are cracks around the entry points into your house where the stink bugs can enter.
+- Check the areas around the house where utilities enter.
+In some cases, there are cracks or seems around the entry points into your house where the stink bugs can enter.

 - One of the easiest places for them to enter is the attic vent.
-Sometimes there are tears in the screens.
+Sometimes there are tears on the screens.

 - Don’t forget the fireplace chimney.

 - Have your home specially treated for stink bugs!
-We can help.
+Call us today!